prakharbhatt93/Postings_Integrity/README.md

 The web portal opens showing 4 links.
 The portal for Clerk is used for creating a new proposal while the portals of Clerk and HoD are used for Recommending or Approving the proposals.
 The Admin portal is used for seeing the transaction data store on off-chain storage and on-chain storage as well.

+For creating a new proposal, the sample file is located inside the root directory of the cloned repository by the name of sampledata.csv.
+The files uploaded on the poratl are saved in the uploads folder in the path ~/Postings_Integrity-main.zip/Postings_Integrity-main/fabric-samples/application/proposal-api/uploads

 Available pages: